BhavrounaqSingh/Induction/README.md

 - Dr. K.S.
 Mann is the head of our I.T.
 (Information Technology Dept.).
 He is a knowldgeable and reputed person.he came to adress us both in the main event and then the department introduction event.
 He enlightened us all on the basics of the journey we are to partake and also cleared all the doubts we had regarding our branch of engineering.
 ## Day 1 END

-# Induction - Day 2
+# Induction - Day 2 - Proficiency And Health
 ### An Out Of The Blue Test
 ![528039927_18025573325714801_7721067810310036860_n](https://github.com/user-attachments/assets/29da46a1-077a-45ab-8f73-9f4085d3d9ce)
 - The second day of our induction process kicked out with a mathematics and english proficiency test.
 These were conducted section wise by our seniors.
 Although easy they were a mixture of a variety of topics thus, we found them a little challenging.
 These tests also helped us interact with our seniors and provided an oppurtunity to revise what we know and assess ourselves for further improvement.